install.packages("BiocManager")

 Results: Investigating Collagen Genes and Tumor Characteristics

-We set out to explore whether the COL (collagen) gene family plays an important role in ovarian cancer, and whether cell type proportions — like tumor or stromal content — influence collagen gene expression.
+We set out to explore whether the collagen gene family plays an important role in ovarian cancer, and whether tumor composition or sample-level characteristics help explain the major patterns in collagen expression.

 # Top genes from PC1 and PC2